jmdejong/Asciifarm/docs/communication.md

 The value of this message is a list with a length of at least 1.
 The first item in the list is the type of command, later items are arguments

-Example message: `{"input": ["move", "east"]}`
+Example message: `["input", ["move", "east"]]`

 ## Server to client messages

-There are 3 types of messages that the server can send to the client: 'field', 'info' and 'error'
+There are 5 types of messages that the server can send to the client: 'field', 'inventory', 'health', 'ground' and 'error'

 Currently, 'chanchedcells' and 'info' messages are always sent in the same dictionary.
 If there is a 'field' message, it will also be sent in that dictionary.